SketchyMaze/guidebook/docs/hotkeys.md

 # Shortcut Keys

-Here are all the hotkeys/shortcuts used within Project: Doodle.
+Here are all the hotkeys/shortcuts used within Sketchy Maze.

 * [Global Shortcuts](#global-shortcuts)
 * [Level Editor](#editor-only)